Software-Engineering-Jagiellonian/code-metric-tools/README.md

-# Code Metrics Analysis Research
+# Code Metric Tools Research

 ## Overview
 This repository contains research on various code metric tools and their measurement results.
 The goal is to analyze, compare, and document the effectiveness and discrepancies among different code metrics tools used in software development.